nikhilCad/real-time-chatroom/README.md

 UploadThing -> Big data server, for file uploads, upto 2GB overall

+Axios -> Axios is a promise-based HTTP library that lets developers make requests to either their own or a third-party server to fetch data

 **Commands after modifying prisma schema file, push data to db**
 ```
 npx prisma generate